-- Lightning fast at 850 cps (240 lpm throughput)

-- Continuous printing capabilities with no overheating or unnecessary downtime!

-- Over 120 local service centers nationwide to keep your jobs running day and night!
+The fastest serial dot matrix printer on the market today!
+The all new 850XL offers a world of benefits! - Lightning fast at 850 cps (240 lpm throughput) - · Continuous printing capabilities with no overheating or unnecessary downtime! - Over 120 local service centers nationwide to keep your jobs running day and night!
 The waiting game is over, as the 850XL takes on mountains of data, round the clock, with no duty cycle restrictions!
-Any printing application you need is handled with rapid-fire reliability:

-- Data Processing
+Any printing application you need is handled with rapid-fire reliability: - Data Processing Financials - Bar Codes Spreadsheets - Labels Graphics - Near-letter Quality \Call for availability in your area

-- Financials

-- Bar Codes

-- Spreadsheets

-- Near-letter Quality
+Standard features are better than ever!

 - 5 to 18.2 Pitch Printing

-- Front Panel Menu Programming (No DIP Switches)
+- Front Panel Menu Programming

+- (No DIP Switches)

 - Quietized Enclosure

 - EPSON & DEC Emulations Character Set

-- 8K Data Buffers

-- Serial & Parallel Ports

-- Convenient Front & Bottom Paper Feed

-- Full International

-OTC . . .
+OTC ...
 An American Winner!
 Call today for more details.

-1-800-422-4850 (8 am - 5 pm PST) Call for availability in your area
+1-800-422-4850 (8 am - 5 pm PST)

+• Serial & Parallel Ports • Convenient Front &

+- Bottom Paper Feed • Full International

+8K Data Buffers

-Labels Graphics E. 9922 Montpurper.
-Suite #6.
-Spokane.
-WA 99206 (509) 926 (865 - 1 % 4.0 4267.
+E. 9922 Montgomery, Suite #6.
+Spokane, WA 99206 (509) 926-3855.
+1-800-422-4850 Telex #15-2269 OUTPUTSPOK FAX #922-4742

+CIRCLE 1 ON READER CARD

 Introducing NearlineTM...freedom of choice for MVS/XA users.

 The Future is at Hand.

 Until today, managers deciding how to store information faced uncomfortable compromise rather than real choice.
 Online storage was fast but relatively expensive.
 Offline storage was less expensive - but hindered in speed and consistency by such factors as how long it took to locate a reel or schedule a tape mount.
 Those, however, were the choices: either performance or economy...online or offline...black or white.
 Today there is a new choice - the first true choice - in storing data not only to meet the demands of current applications, but to create new opportunities for applications that were impossible or impractical before.
 It's not exactly online...it's not offline...it's Nearline.TM Introducing the 4400 Automated Cartridge System...and Nearline.TM The 4400 Automated Cartridge System is a fullyautomated, cartridge-based, information storage and retrieval system.
-The system's control units and transports read and write industry-standard 18-track cartridges; library storage modules - each designed to hold up to 6,000 200-megabyte cartridges-perform automated mounts and demounts.
+The system's control units and transports read and write industry-standard 18-track cartridges; library storage modules each designed to hold up to 6,000 200-megabyte cartridges - perform automated mounts and demounts.
 In effect, data is brought online robotically in an average initial service time of 11 seconds for data stored within a single library storage module.
 What does the 4400 Automated Cartridge System mean to the future of information management?
 It means you can automate your current manual tape operations and dramatically improve performance, costs and floorspace efficiency.
 It means you can move critical data from expensive online devices and achieve an unprecedented cost breakthrough of about \$.50 (U.S.) per megabyte purchased.
 It means that a real and strategic architecture is finally available for controlling the growth of DASD.
 It means that huge, data-intensive applications (such as CAD/CAM and complete history files) requiring cost efficiencies not possible online... and fast, consistent performance not possible offline... will now find an active place in serving and supporting user needs.
-Nearline: the 4400 Automated Cartridge System.
+Nearline:TM the 4400 Automated Cartridge System.
 It means freedom of choice for information management... and a strategic storage solution that puts the future in hand.
 StorageTek® Storage Technology.
-It's More Than Our Name...It's Our Commitment.
+It's More Than Our Name...
+It's Our Commitment.
 Storage Technology Corporation Louisville, Colorado 80028-4358 (303) 673-5151 NearlineTM is a Trademark of Storage Technology Corporation.